makanyane/IWTE/documentation/M2_building_animation_editing.md

 ![M2_building_anim_change_effect](../IWTEgithub_images/M2_building_anim_change_effect.jpg)

 Load the .anim you want to change, select *Add Anim effect* to add lines, use the delete drop-down button if you want to remove a line, double click an entry to edit it.
 The effect set can be any effect set in the files referenced from descr_effects.txt.
 The coordinates given are relative to the center of the object's collision, e.g. 0,0,0 in Blender for the .anim.
+Click OK when done.
+The revised .anim will be saved with -1 added to the name to prevent accidental overwrites, change the name to use in game.